SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/opentelemetry/linux-opentelemetry.md

 #### Required Logs for CentOS, Amazon Linux, and Red Hat

-The following logs located in  `/var/log` folder is required for using the Sumo Logic app for PCI compliance for Linux with CentOS, Amazon Linux, and Red Hat.
+The following logs, located in the `/var/log` folder, are required for using the Sumo Logic app for PCI compliance for Linux with CentOS, Amazon Linux, and Red Hat.

 - audit/audit.log
 - secure